zroxcoder/blog/ReadMe.md

 ## update
-Make update in design with better animations improve mobile design view in 4 size Desktop (>1024px), Tablet (768px-1024px), Mobile (<768px), Small Mobile (<480px)
+Make update in design with better animations improve mobile design view in 4 size Desktop (>1024px), Tablet (768px-1024px), Mobile (<768px), Small Mobile (<480px) **add button**

 ## vercel logs
-hosting domain and site in vercel
+hosting domain and site in vercel with github

+## error logs
+error in more button in 1024px it goes close when mouse move.